Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 Melee | 0 | Current hex | 1 | 0 |

-We can limit the eligible attacks for each dragon based upon their type.
-In addition we will make each attack use up limited energy:
+The attacks available to each dragon are based upon the dragon type.
+In addition, each attack uses up limited energy:

 Dragon Type | Available Attacks | Energy Points |